 Meg Ryan’s line from When Harry Met Sally speaks for many women.
 Or maybe your ONE did know he wanted to get married but started picking you apart and finding fault just when everything got really great.
 Then most likely his next relationship was with someone who had the qualities he perceived to be missing with you—because that is what he convinced himself he needed most.

+It’s a real punch in the gut when the one you want marries someone else.
 I don’t know if this will make you feel better or worse, but for someone with commitment issues the better the relationship the more anxiety they feel.
 It’s much easier for them to make a commitment to someone who looks good on paper and is a good intellectual choice, but less of an intense “love of my life” connection.
 One man flat out said to me, “Am I head over heels in love with her?
 No, but I like it that way.
 It works.”
 They had commonality, and he really liked her.
 She didn’t stimulate his commitment anxiety.

 Many people would call that settling.
 Commitmentphobes think it’s smart.
 Did you see the movie Moonstruck?
 Cher’s character Loretta announced she was going to marry Johnny Camareri (played by Danny Aiello) her mom Rose (played by Olivia Dukakis) asked:

 Rose: Do you love him?

 But when she announced she was going to marry Johnny’s brother Ronny (Nicholas Cage) instead: